-- Repair costs are deductible.
+- Repair costs are also an allowable property damage tax deduction.
 However, different rules apply for the work that goes beyond restoring to the original condition.
 A tax deduction is allowed for the full cost of the repair within the year it is completed, while additional improvement costs will be depreciated as either a part of the building or as a separate asset.

 - Interest on loans used to pay for property damage will be deductible for the life of the loan.

 - Ongoing property holding costs are tax deductible while there is no rental income.
 However, you must intend to restore the property and then continue renting it.

 There could be capital gains tax consequences where the property is completely destroyed and the insurance payout is classified as the sale of your building.
 It is crucial to consider this implication with an accountant as every case is different.

 Individuals can also apply to the ATO to vary the PAYG tax withheld from their salary or wages, to reflect their ongoing property investment expenditure.
 This option is only available for periods of up to one year and a reapplication must be made each year to extend this period.